 As the days and weeks go on, the worries seem to lessen.
 Washing hands is the norm and no one really talks about the C-word anymore.
 Teachers and students are focused on working hard and being kind and careful – which is how school should be all the time.

-One thing I’ve learnt from these young people is that schools are more essential than ever, and what we do in them post-corona needs to change.
-The things that bring us most together – community, kindness, creativity, arts and action – must be weaved into our curriculum always, not just in times of crisis, for these are the things that will get us through it when it does arrive.
+One thing I’ve learnt from these young people is that schools are more essential than ever and that, post-corona, schools need to change.
+The things that have brought us together during this pandemic – community, kindness, creativity, arts and action – must be woven into our curriculum always, not just in times of crisis.

 Share this story